FFP2 Respirator Mask - What Is It And Why Do I Need One?

 Since the start of the pandemic there's been a huge increase of public interest in face mask and hygiene supplies.
 Here at UK POS, we supply a selection of face shields and disposable masks, however, the FFP2 respirator is quick to sell out.
 This is no surprise since, unlike cloth masks and surgical masks, they provide two-way filtration.

 Some European countries, including Germany and Austria, have made the use of an FFP2 level of respirator mask mandatory in most public areas during the height of the pandemic in an effort to combat the spread of new, more transmissible variations of the virus , with other countries considering following suit .

 What is an FFP2 mask?

-Firstly, the FFP is actually classed as a respirator, rather than a mask, meaning they offer better protection.
+Firstly, the FFP2 is actually classed as a respirator, rather than a mask, meaning they offer better protection.
 FFP stands for “Filtering Face Piece”, with the number corresponding to the level of protection the piece provides, 1 being the lowest level of protection and 3 being the highest.
 While the UK Government recommends that FFP3 respirators should be used during high-risk aerosol-generating medical procedures (AGPs), the FFP2 is the next best option for all other settings .

-So what's the difference between a mask and a respirator?
+So what's the difference between masks and respirators?

 Standard disposable masks, such as surgical masks, are designed for one-way filtration, protecting others from the respiratory drops of the wearer.
 They're typically loose-fitting and don't tend to have a safety rating.